ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/java/index.md

 # App in Java

-This page contains a detailed description of the code of a [test app](https://github.com/yandex-cloud/ydb-java-sdk/tree/master/examples/basic_example) that is available as part of the {{ ydb-short-name }} [Java SDK](https://github.com/yandex-cloud/ydb-java-sdk).
+This page contains a detailed description of the code of a [test app](https://github.com/ydb-platform/ydb-java-examples/tree/master/basic_example) that is available as part of the {{ ydb-short-name }} [Java SDK Examples](https://github.com/ydb-platform/ydb-java-examples).

 ## Downloading SDK Examples and running the example {#download}